 Birdstop builds docking station technology that allows drones to perpetually stay docked in the field and deploy repeatedly without human presence.
 Stations mediate human operators, who can now be monitoring and retrieving data from thousands of miles away.
 Birdstop enables data to be collected with high frequency, low cost, and low risk to human lives.

 We built our technology from day one to be drone agnostic.
 We leave the drone-building to the very competent drone companies already out there.
 Instead, we empower the drones used today and that will be used tomorrow with the ability to be pilotless.

 While we currently deploy one station per site, we plan for stations to be deployed in a mesh network, supporting larger areas of inspection and monitoring.

-We are a crew of licensed aviation professionals and engineers based out of Palo Alto, California.
+We are a crew of licensed aviation professionals and engineers based out of San Francisco, California.
 Our team brings expertise across software, robotics, data science, and commercial drone operations.
 We draw on experience from previous careers at Google, Tesla, NASA, and other technology centers.
 We are a humble, motley crew and always open to bounce ideas and work together on tough technical problems.

 Verizon / Alley: The Future of Drone Automation

 Sierra Circuits: Automating Data Collection for Remote Assets